public class KeyFilter extends Object

 There are three kinds of term:

-The static methods simpleTerm(Object)
+The static methods simpleTerm(Object),

-rangeTerm(Object, Object)
+rangeTerm(Object, Object),

-rangeTerm(Object, Object, CoderContext)
+rangeTerm(Object, Object, CoderContext),

-rangeTerm(Object, Object, boolean, boolean)
+rangeTerm(Object, Object, boolean, boolean),

-rangeTerm(Object, Object, boolean, boolean, CoderContext)
+rangeTerm(Object, Object, boolean, boolean, CoderContext), and

-produce these various kinds of Term
+orTerm(com.persistit.KeyFilter.Term[]) produce these various kinds of Terms

 For example, consider a key consisting of three segments: a last name, a